Scientific plagiarism in India: Prof. B.S. Rajput controversy

-The most high-profile and widely publicised controversy in India has been that of Prof. B. S. Rajput and colleagues in the field of Theoretical Physics.
+The most high-profile and widely publicized controversy in India has been that of Prof. B. S. Rajput and colleagues in the field of Theoretical Physics.

 Prof. B.S.
 Rajput was the vice-chancellor of Kumaon University, India in 2002 when various physicists in India started a website alleging that some of his papers claimed authorship of work, reported earlier by other researchers.
 The principal allegation was that a paper published by S.C.
 Joshi and B.S.
 Rajput entitled "Axion-dilaton black holes with SL(2,Z) symmetry through APT-FGP model" in Europhysics Letters, Vol. 57, No. 5, was entirely copied from a six-year-old paper by Renata Kallosh of Stanford in Physical Review D, Vol 54, No. 8.
 However, the campaign very soon included three other papers by Prof. Rajput and colleagues as plagiarised papers.
 One of these papers "BPS Spectra of Dyons in Four-Dimensional N = 2 Supersymmetric Theories" was later recalled by the journal Progress of Theoretical Physics.

 On publication of the site, Prof. Rajput threatened to take legal action against the website, maintaining that the paper was written by Mr. Joshi, one of his students, without prior approval from him.
 However, the site was endorsed by over 40 Indian physicists.
 In addition, seven physicists including Nobel Laureate, S. Chu, R. Laughlin and D. Osheroff wrote to the president of India, APJ Abdul Kalam requesting an investigation in this matter.
 The situation became murkier when Prof Kavita Pandey, head of the Physics department at Kumaon University claimed that she was suspended by the university as she brought this issue to the public.

 In midst of all this blame game, the president of India asked the Governor of Uttaranchal who was also the chancellor of the Kumaon University to institute an enquiry to investigate the case.
 The committee led by a retired judge of Allahabad high court Justice S.R.
 Singh consisted of Prof K.B.
 Powar, former chief of the Association of Indian Universities, New Delhi, Prof Indira Nath, former secretary of the Society of Scientific Values and AIIMS faculty member and physicist Prof R. Rajaraman of JNU.
 The committee presented its report in February 2003 upholding the plagiarism charges.
 Prof. Rajput maintained that he has personally done no harm and it was his student's fault.
 However, he resigned from Vice-chancellorship immediately after the report.